andriyadi/AzureIoTHubMQTTClient/README.md

 In the example sketch I use [NTPClientLib](https://github.com/gmag11/NtpClient) in order to get the real timestamp.
 Follow NTPClientLib instruction to use it.

 Upload the sketch to your ESP8266 board.
-Of course I'll recommend to use my company's ESP8266-based dev board: [ESPectro](http://makestro.com/espectro), it will make your maker life easier :P
+I'll recommend to use the ESP8266-based dev board designed by my team: [ESPectro](http://makestro.com/espectro), it will make your maker life easier :P

 And after that, (hopefully) you're good to go.
 Hey, would be great if you can connect a temperature sensor as the sketch is about reading temperature data and publish it to Azure IoT Hub.
 I use BMP180 and [Adafruit's BMP085/BMP180 library](https://github.com/adafruit/Adafruit-BMP085-Library).
-You can change `#define USE_BMP180` to `0` if you don't have the sensor and let the random on your side.
+You can change `#define USE_BMP180` from `1` to `0` if you don't have the sensor and let the random on your side.

 Enjoy!